 The desire for a horse with splashy color has not been a recent trend.
-Breeding for the paint pattern dates back to the Barb horses of the African frontier and eventually through the Spanish conquistador horses.
+Breeding for the unique pattern dates back to the Barb horses of the African frontier and eventually through the Spanish conquistador.
 Unintentionally they carried, preserved and created the color gene for all Paint Horses we enjoy today.

-Paint horses are known to be as sturdy as the wild west is tough.
-Mustangs at heart, painted Mustangs were selected, bred and refined into ranch horses with the help of stock and Thoroughbred Horses.
-Native Americans gave great importance to painted Mustangs that had particular markings and “medicine hat” Paints with a spot pattern of a cap or distinctive coloring around the ears and forelock are still highly prized today.
+Paints are known to be as sturdy as the wild west is tough.
+Mustangs at heart, these bespoke types were selected, bred and refined into ranch horses with the help of stock and Thoroughbreds.
+Native Americans gave great importance to painted Mustangs that had particular markings and “medicine hat” designs with a spot pattern of a cap or distinctive coloring around the ears and forelock are still highly prized today.

-What is the difference between a Paint and a Pinto, you ask?
+What is the difference between a these and a Pinto, you ask?
 All Paints are “Pintos” but not all “Pintos” are Paints.
-Recently the use of the word and name “Pinto” refers to non-stock-horse-like Paints that can't trace their complete bloodlines back to foundational Paint horse bloodlines- from either old Quarter Horse or Thoroughbred lines.
-These horses are typically Paint horse crosses- Spotted Saddlebreds, Paint and Arabian crosses called Pintabians (a great, fun word to say), Spotted Drafts and so on and are registrable and show-able under the ever growing Pinto Horse Association of America.
+Recently the use of the word and name “Pinto” refers to non-stock-horse types that can't trace their complete bloodlines back to foundational Paint bloodlines- from either old Quarter Horse or Thoroughbred lines.
+These horses are typically crosses- Spotted Saddlebreds, Paint and Arabian crosses called Pintabians (a great, fun word to say), Spotted Drafts and so on and are registrable and show-able under the ever growing Pinto Horse Association of America.

-Paint horses have a coat pattern that deserves a forum all to its own, beyond the basic horse coat colors due to complex genetics.
+The breed has a coat pattern that deserves a forum all to its own, beyond the basic coat colors due to complex genetics.
 You won't impress your horse friends when you properly identify a Paint horse but you can and will impress them when you can define the Paint's coat pattern.
-Although the color combinations and genetics of Paint horses can become quite complex, there are five “distinctive” coat patterns explained and presented in Paint horses.
-To keep it simple, we can think about a paintbrush with white paint (keep in mind white paint, not colored) as culprit to the colorful patterns and not complicated genetics.
+Although the color combinations and genetics of them can become quite complex, there are five “distinctive” coat patterns explained and presented officially.
+To keep it simple, we can think about a paintbrush with white shade (keep in mind white paint, not colored) as culprit to the colorful patterns and not complicated genetics.

 The Tobiano pattern starts with the white paint brush above the horse and hits almost all legs with white below the knees and hocks.
 Surprisingly, their heads are normally not white and have normal strips, snips and that of non-Paint horses.